bcgov/digital-trust-toolkit/applications/application_bc_tenure_and_resource_stewardship_branch.md

 ## 2.5.2.
 Issuance of BC Petroleum & Natural Gas Title Credential

-1. Using the established connection, TRSB MUST issue a credential to the business entity.
+Using the established connection, TRSB MUST issue a credential to the business entity.

-2. TRSB MUST complete the attributes as outlined in the [BC Petroleum & Natural Gas Title Credential Governance](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-bc-petroleum-natural-gas-title.md)
+1. TRSB MUST enter in the data for each of the credential attributes as outlined in the [BC Petroleum & Natural Gas Title Credential Governance](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-bc-petroleum-natural-gas-title.md)
+3. TRSB SHALL offer the credential to the title holder
-3. Any clarification questions MAY be asked via the secure messaging function
+4. Any clarification questions MAY be asked via the secure messaging function
-4. After completion of verification activity, Tenure MUST update any attribute values as necessary
-5. TRSB SHALL offer the credential to the client
-6. Client MAY choose to accept or negotiate the credential to request changes
+5. The title holder MAY choose to accept or negotiate the credential to request changes

 ## 2.6.
 Technical Requirements